 As a surgery tech, once patients start to arrive I admit them into the hospital following a check in with the doctor and begin getting them ready for surgery.
 The first step is to sedate the patient, which relaxes them, making placing their IV catheter easier.
 I’ll then induce, intubate and put the patient under general anesthesia and monitor vitals as we start prepping the surgery site.
-The prep we do varies depending on the procedure but always includes shaving and a thorough surgical scrub, nail trim, eye lubrication and placing magic bags to keep the patient warm.
+The prep we do varies depending on the procedure but always includes shaving and a thorough surgical scrub, eye lubrication and placing magic bags to keep the patient warm.
 Once prepped we move the patient into the surgical suite and hook them up to monitoring equipment.
 Throughout surgery I’ll monitor pulse quality, heart-rate, blood pressure, temperature, heart rhythm via an ECG and respiration rate.
 There is always a technician monitoring the anesthetic, recording vitals every 5 minutes, from start of surgery to well beyond the end.
 We recover the patients in our treatment room where we can keep a close eye on them post-op.
 We help prepare bills, discharge instructions and anything else the patient may need to go home.
 Then repeat for the next surgery patient!

 Q. Which task(s) do you enjoy most?
 Why?